splunk/public-o11y-docs/metrics-and-metadata/metric-names.rst

 Dimension name and value standards
 =====================================
 Dimensions are arbitrary key-value pairs you associate with metrics.
-They can be numeric or non-numeric.
+They can be numeric or nonnumeric.
 Some dimensions, such as host name and value, come from a system you’re monitoring.
 You can also create your own dimensions.
 Metrics identify a measurement, whereas dimensions identify a specific aspect of the system that's generating the measurement or characterizes the measurement.

 Dimension names have the following requirements: